-The polished tadelakt finish is achieved by rubbing in the olive oil based soap to create a waterproof and durable seal that’s hard and scratch resistant while remaining breathable and porous.
+The polished tadelakt finish is waterproof and durable and scratch resistant while remaining breathable.
 Here are 12 reasons to use Tadelakt to create an authentic tadelakt Moroccan bathroom:

 Tadelakt is an oral tradition that has been passed down through the centuries.
 True craftsmanship is becoming a rarity in the frenetic pace of the modern world.
 However, quality and patience are making a comeback as many begin to value the art of ancient techniques as opposed to globalised, mass-produced products and materials.